Naval Surface Warfare Center Dahlgren Division: History

-In the years immediately after the war, Dahlgren's work force was cut back.
+In the years after the war, Dahlgren's work force was cut back.
 But the laboratory's strong computer and ordnance expertise kept the base open and Navy work flowing.
-Subsequently, the onset of the Cold War and Korea again placed demands for new offensive and defensive ship systems.
-In 1958, with the former Soviet Union's launching of Sputnik I, a space race began.
+The onset of the Cold War and the Korean War renewed demand for new offensive and defensive ship systems.
+In 1958, with the Soviet Union's launching of Sputnik I, a space race began.
 Dahlgren opened its gates that year to its first tenant activity, the Naval Space Surveillance Center, which selected Dahlgren to be at the center of the laboratory's growing computer advances.
 It was around this time that Dahlgren became heavily involved with the development of Fleet Ballistic Missiles, later called Submarine-Launched Ballistic Missiles.

 In the 1970s and 1980s, Dahlgren was on the leading edge of naval surface weapons work with programs such as the Tomahawk missile, which improved the Navy's capacity to perform attacks on land targets from a distance that decreased the risk to ships.
 Dahlgren also was critical in work to protect Navy ships from enemy missile and air attacks with programs such as the Standard missile and the Aegis Combat System.
 That work continues as of 2017, along with the electromagnetic railgun, DDG 1000, Littoral Combat Ship (LCS), and Chemical Biological and Radiological Defense.

 Because of the laboratory's broad-based growth in research and development and with its new missions, Dahlgren's name officially changed to the Naval Weapons Laboratory in 1959.
 It was later changed to the Naval Surface Weapons Center in 1974 with the merger of the former Naval Ordnance Laboratory at White Oak, Maryland.
 In 1987, the name was changed again to the Naval Surface Warfare Center as new and expanded missions were added.
 And, in 1992, with the consolidations of naval laboratories into one headquarters center, it became the Dahlgren Division of the Naval Surface Warfare Center.

 Research and development

+AN/SEQ-4 ODIN being tested at Naval Support Facility Dahlgren in 2020.

 NSWCDD conducts basic research in all systems-related areas and pursues scientific disciplines including biotechnology, chemistry, mathematics, laser and computer technology, chemical, mechanical, electrical and systems engineering, physics and computer science.
 Distinguished figures who have worked for the NSWCDD include physicists Albert Einstein, Edward Teller, Carl Norden, and computer pioneers Howard Aiken and Grace Hopper.

 Engineering projects of historical or military significance developed at NSWCDD include the triggering device on the Hiroshima atomic bomb, the Norden Bombsight used on most American bombers such as the B-17 Flying Fortress, B-24 Liberator and B-29 Superfortress during World War II, the Standard missile used on modern United States Navy warships, and the warhead for the AIM-54 Phoenix.
 Current projects include the majority of US research into directed-energy weapons, railgun technology and weapons integration for the Littoral combat ship.